 Sold my business and became full time artist, go from $40K a year to $9K, still not to bright.
 Get my first distributor Shabban Serra Ltd. Start to learn the art business the hard way.
 Win first 'Best In Show' at the Northeast Wildlife Fine Art Expo in Providence Rhode Island.

 Work is printed in the 'Masters Of Wildlife Art' volume published by Portfolio Press, New York, NY.
-In 2002 I leave Shabban Serra Ltd and sign with Wild Wings LLC in Lake City, Minnesota.
+In 2002 I leave Shabban Serra Ltd and sign with Wild Wings LLC in Minnesota.
 First time as featured artist at the Canadian Fine Art Invitational, kind of nice being the top cheese!

-Marry the love of my life Suzanne Walsh, she did not even have to change her custom licence plate 'SMW'.
+Marry the love of my life Suzanne Walsh, she did not even have to change her custom license plate 'SMW'.
 Paint National poster for 'Timber Wolf Alliance, first time my art helps conservation.
 Start my 'Power to Paint' how to paint art instruction videos, I never shut up so they are a perfect venue.

 Selected as the National Artist Of The Year, starts a long relationship of conservation with Ducks Unlimited.Win second place in Habitat Canada Federal Stamp, lost by one vote, should have made my bribe bigger.
 Selected National Artist Of The Year for the second time.

-Royal Canadian Mint releases the first collector coin designed by me, it is an bald eagle head, part of five coin series.
+Royal Canadian Mint releases the first collector coin designed by me, it is a bald eagle head, part of five coin series.
 In 2016 I am commissioned to design the Olympic Lucky Loonie for the games in Rio.
 First time my art is used on a circulation currency coin in Canada, hope it not the last!